kinwahlai/kinwahlai.github.io/_posts/blog/2016-11-13-if-you-invite-your-team-member-to-create-apple-id-youre-doing-it-wrong.md

 #### Make sure everyone is using the same provision profile

-Like I said before, I always has a problem with provision profile when setting up a new development environment. **match** creates special environment variables `sigh_<app bundle identifier>_<profile type>` for each profile type.
+Like I said before, I always suffer a problem with provision profile when setting up a new development environment. **match** creates special environment variables `sigh_<app bundle identifier>_<profile type>` for each profile type.
 Now I can modify my build setting's *provisiong profile* to use these special variable.
 ![](/images/match/fastlane-match.png)

 ###### New lane - certs_profiles
-My team can now use the new lane 'certs_profiles' to install the same set of certificates and provision profiles.
+My team can now utilize the new lane 'certs_profiles' to install the same set of certificates and provision profiles.

 ```ruby
 desc "Download and refresh provision profile (readonly)"